Securie for GitHub — auto-scan every pull request

 Limitations

-Pre-launch; not installable today.
-Launch coverage is TypeScript / JavaScript on Next.js + Supabase.
-Other languages and frameworks are post-GA.
+Managed rollout.
+Current coverage is strongest for TypeScript / JavaScript on Next.js + Supabase.
+Other languages and frameworks receive baseline review until deeper specialists are enabled.
 Sandbox verification adds 5–30 seconds per exploitable finding to total PR time; clean PRs see the static-analysis latency only (~60 seconds).

 Install